sourcebroker/deployer-extended-wordpress/README.rst

 What does it do?
 ----------------

+* NOTE!!
+This package is working only with Deployer 4 *

 This package provides deploy task for deploying WordPress with deployer (deployer.org) and additionally a tasks to synchronize database and media files.